-- This region will display the Measures and Dimensions available in the selected cube.
+- This region displays the Measures and Dimensions available in the selected cube.

 Under the Select a Cube section, We have to select the required Cube available in the selected database.
-In this example, We are selecting Adventure Works Cube.
+In this example, We are choosing the Adventure Works Cube.
 Once you selected the required Cube, Region 4 will display the Measures and Dimensions available in that cube.

-NOTE: Don’t worry above the Cubes, Dimensions etc, Just understand the procedure to connect Microsoft Analysis Services from Tableau.
-However, If you are exited to learn, Please read our SQL Server Analysis Services Tutorial
+NOTE: Do not worry about the Cubes, Dimensions, etc. Try to understand the procedure to connect Microsoft Analysis Services from Tableau.
+However, if you are excited to learn, Please read our SQL Server Analysis Services and the Power BI Tutorial

 - Data: This will display the list of currently connected data Sources.
-We have only one at this time otherwise, it will display all the data sources available.
+We have only one at this time.
+Otherwise, it will show all the data sources available.

-- Dimensions: All the Dimensions, Natural Hierarchies and User hierarchies we created in SQL Server Analysis Services will be placed under the Dimensions section
+- Dimensions: All the Dimensions, Natural Hierarchies and User hierarchies we created in SQL Server Analysis Services will place under the Dimensions section

-- Measures: Columns with Numeric data or Metric values will be placed under the Measures section
+- Measures: You can place columns with Numeric data or Metric values under the Measures section

-- This is the region where we design our Tableau reports by dragging Measures and Dimensions
+- It is where we design our Tableau reports by dragging Measures and Dimensions